telebovich/GitHubSearch/README.md

 ## Running the project

 This project was built in Visual Studio.
-Running in debug mode or without will be enaugh.
+Running in debug mode or without will be enough.
 Or type

 ```
 dotnet run